liaozhuzhu/ISNN/README.md

 ```
 or use your preferred package manager.

+This repository was run and tested with Python 3.8.10.

 ### 2. Datasets

 The **Real-World Datasets** used in this project includes `HPO_METAB`, `HPO_NEURO`, `PPI_BP`, and `EM_USER`, all of which were sourced from the paper: